 Love enables us to feel close to God, but if we don’t feel loved, we often can’t feel him either.

 And because life is unfair, there are many unloved people; and worse, the brutalized.
-Attachment hunger is really love hunger and being deprived of love eventually leads to emotional starvation.
-So if someone is deprived of love – they are also being deprived of the source of love – Love Himself.
+Attachment hunger (loneliness, isolation) is really love hunger and being deprived of love eventually leads to emotional starvation.
+So if someone is deprived of love – they’re also being deprived of the source of love – Love Himself.
 And so they don’t feel his presence.
 God loves them as much as everyone else but the people around them are like unjust border guards, refusing to let that love in by refusing to love the person they are blocking God’s presence from.
 I wonder how many people have come to Christ because the first person who ever loved them was a Christian.
 It’s a magnet and rightly so.

 A Christian who feels unloved could in theory feel the loving presence of God in the home of unbelievers or the home of a family from a different religion – if it was a warm, loving home.
 This is because it’s all the same source: love originates from Love Himself.